 - 2010, M.A., The Courtauld Institute of Art

-- ‘Decentred Space in Claire Falkenstein’s Suns’, Material/Immaterial: The Lives (and Afterlives) of Objects, Association for Art History, Newcastle, UK, April 2020.
+- ‘Decentred Space in Claire Falkenstein’s Suns’, Material/Immaterial: The Lives (and Afterlives) of Objects, Association for Art History, Newcastle, UK, April 2020 – Rescheduled for AAH 2021 due to Covid-19.